Disability Discharge

 ...

-A member discharged for physical or mental disability shall be given an honorable or general discharge, as appropriate, under Article 1.B.2.f. of this Manual.
+4. Character of Discharge.
+A member discharged for physical or mental disability shall be given an honorable or general discharge, as appropriate, under Article 2.B.6. of this Instruction.

 COMDTINST M1850.2D COAST GUARD PERSONNEL MANUAL (MAY 19 2006)--Overview of the Disability Evaluation System